Soichiro Honda: Last years

 Even at his advanced age, Soichiro and his wife Sachi both held private pilot's licenses.
 He also enjoyed skiing, golf, racing cars, hang gliding and ballooning at 77, and he was a highly accomplished artist.
 He and Takeo Fujisawa made a pact never to force their own sons to join the company.
 His son, Hirotoshi Honda, was the founder and former CEO of Mugen Motorsports, a tuner for Honda vehicles who also created original racing vehicles.

 ASME established the Soichiro Honda Medal in recognition of Mr. Honda's achievements in 1982; this medal recognizes outstanding achievement or significant engineering contributions in the field of personal transportation.
 In 1989, he was inducted into the Automotive Hall of Fame near Detroit.

-Soichiro Honda died on August 5, 1991, days before the Hungarian Grand Prix, of liver failure.
+Soichiro Honda died on 5 August 1991, days before the Hungarian Grand Prix, of liver failure.
 He was 84.
-Ayrton Senna, winner of the Grand Prix, dedicated the victory to the late Soichiro Honda.
+Ayrton Senna, winner of the Grand Prix, dedicated the victory to Honda.
 He was posthumously appointed to the senior third rank in the order of precedence and appointed a Grand Cordon of the Order of the Rising Sun.